Jack Lee

 The Hanoi to Sapa Journey: What to Expect

 Sapa sits in the Lào Cai province of Northwest Vietnam, nestled at roughly 1,500 metres above sea level in the Hoàng Liên Sơn mountain range.
-From Hanoi, the crow-flies distance is only about 250 km — but the dramatic mountain terrain means roads twist and climb considerably, and travel times depend heavily on which mode of transport you choose.
+From Hanoi, the crow-flies distance is only about 250 km — but dramatic mountain terrain means roads twist and climb considerably, and travel times depend heavily on which mode of transport you choose.

 In this guide I’ve covered all three realistic options in honest detail — trains, sleeper buses, and private cars — with current 2026 prices, real pros and cons, and step-by-step booking advice for each.